TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/developer_guides/makefile_build.md

   CCS, SysConfig, Compiler at non-default paths, then modify the paths defined in this file.

 - When a specific example is built the libraries used by it are not checked for changes i.e. dependency is not set.
-  So make sure to do a `gmake -s  libs PROFILE={debug or release}` to build all libraries in case you have changed any library source or header file.
+  So make sure to do a `make -s  libs PROFILE={debug or release}` to build all libraries in case you have changed any library source or header file.
   This checks and triggers a "incremental" build across all libraries.

 - On Linux, you can pass `-j` option to allow make to use all CPUs on your host machine when running make.